tomjoht/tomjoht.github.io/_restapicourse/pubapis_code_samples.md

 course: "Documenting REST APIs"
 type: notes_docapis
 weight: 6.6
+redirect_to: /learnapidoc/pubapis_code_samples.html
 ---

 ## Developers love code examples
 More than anything else, developers love code examples.
 Usually the more code you can add to your documentation, the better.

 Here's an example from Evernote's API:

 <a href="https://dev.evernote.com/doc/articles/note-sharing.php"><img src="/images_api/evernotecodesamples.png" alt="Evernote code examples" /></a>